 I am very excited that our films can become a way to empower women to share their stories.
 Stories that would resonate with every woman all around the world.
 I feel passionate about the community I live in and my hope is to inspire other women to serve as a power of examples for all to follow.
 Not only do I want to inspire but I also want to bring awareness across the United States and worldwide.

 About her Company

 Newark Speaks 2U, We are storytellers.
-It’s a woman own media company, partnering with other companies to service the small communities in and outside of Newark, New Jersey.
-NS2U was established in June 2016.
-We specialize on storytelling through documentaries, photography and narratives.
+It’s a woman own media company, partnering with other companies to service Newark, New Jersey.
+NS2U was established in June 2017.
+We specialize in storytelling through documentaries, photography, and narratives.